cleder/awesome-python-testing/README.md

 - [Pynguin](https://github.com/se2p/pynguin) - Pynguin, the PYthoN General UnIt test geNerator, is a tool that allows developers to generate unit tests automatically.
 - [Ponicode](https://www.ponicode.com/) - AI-powered unit testing interface for VS Code.
 Write, generate, modify and visualise all kinds of unit tests for JavaScript, TypeScript and Python.
 - [Auger](https://github.com/laffra/auger) - Auger is a project to automatically generate unit tests for Python code.
+- [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - Approvals work by comparing the test results to a golden master.

 ## Related